shing6326/hacs-zb-ir01-to-climate/README.md

 # The HA climate object created by easyiot ZB-IR01 with status feedback

-This is a minimum implementation of an integration providing a sensor value to sync to a climate object.
+This is a Home Assistant integration providing a sensor value to sync to a climate object.

 ### Installation